 michoacanExperience the special Day of the Dead that permeates Janitzio, where Lake Patzcuaro is filled with candlelight and the streets are filled with people walking towards the cemetery covered offerings and flowers.
 The whole island is wrapped in a mystical, spiritual, and full of pre-Hispanic customs environment.

-The Purépecha people that is still present in these lands, jealously guards its ancient traditions such as their funny regional dances, their extraordinary crafts that are made throughout the state and of course the exquisite cuisine as carnitas, corundas and sweet milk.
+The Purépecha people that are still present in these lands jealously guard its ancient traditions such as their funny regional dances, their extraordinary crafts that are made throughout the state and of course the exquisite cuisine as carnitas, corundas, and sweet milk.

-The story is presented in every corner of the state, either in its beautiful colonial architecture in Morelia, in his interesting archeological sites such as Tzintzuntzan, or through cultural, artistic and humanistic legacy that the Basque Tata left in his struggle to overcome the people michocacano.
+The story is presented in every corner of the state, either in its beautiful colonial architecture in Morelia, in his interesting archeological sites such as Tzintzuntzan, or through the cultural, artistic, and humanistic legacy that the Basque Tata left in his struggle to overcome the people michocacano.

-Enjoy nature in places like Cupatitzio Canyon National Park in Uruapan and be surprised with the ruins of the village of San Juan de Paricutín, which was buried by lava early forties.
+Enjoy nature in places like Cupatitzio Canyon National Park in Uruapan and be surprised by the ruins of the village of San Juan de Paricutín, which was buried by lava in the early forties.